 In addition to traditional mammogram images, we offer 3D Mammography.
 This type of mammogram screening creates a three-dimensional image of the breast and works similar to a CT scan.
 A 3D mammogram offers a more comprehensive view of the breast tissue and provides doctors with a more detailed view.
 3D mammography can detect up to 60 percent more invasive cancers than conventional digital mammography.
 Talk to your doctor to determine which type of mammography is right for you.

 Mammograms are used for early detection of any abnormalities, like tumors, in the breasts.
 These medical imaging tests can be used either for screening or to evaluate a breast lump.
 While there is no ideal age to start screening for breast cancer, the American Cancer Society recommends women begin getting mammograms at age 40 and repeat every year thereafter.
 Talk to your doctor about your risk factors to decide when a mammography screening is right for you.

 If you’ve noticed any changes in your breasts or have any concerns, talk to your doctor before scheduling a mammogram.
 If you’re over 40 and want to schedule a routine mammogram, you do not need to talk with your doctor beforehand.
-For all mammograms, we recommend:
+For all mammogram prep, we recommend:

 Before the mammogram, you’ll be asked to undress from the waist up and remove any jewelry.
 For the procedure, you’ll stand in front of an X-ray machine that is specifically designed for mammograms.
 The technologist will place one of your breasts on a platform that is raised to match your height.